AntaresSimulatorTeam/antares-xpansion/conception/Architecture_decision_records/Create_custom_vcpkg_ports_for_deps.md

 ## Limitations

-- TBB: TBB as been rebranded as oneTBB.
-The new API is not supported by GCC 10 standard implementation.
-To use oneTBB we would either need to upgrade and impose a new compiler or use oneDPL library.
-If a port of oneTBB exists, there is no port for oneDPL despite some effort to do so (https://github.com/microsoft/vcpkg/pull/25174)
 - Some dependencies (sirius) are not first degree dependencies but N-degree, mainly for simulator.
-While a custom port or registry of Antares Simulator is build we need manage those dependencies.
+  While a custom port or registry of Antares Simulator is build, we need to manage those dependencies.
-- Ortools is difficult to port to vcpkg.
+- Ortools is challenging to port to vcpkg.
 Work in progress.